 Expert Tips

-Steak Temperatire Guide
+Steak Temperature Guide

-- Rare: (120℉) The outer part of the steak is browned, while the inside is red and juicy.
+Rare | 120℉ (49℃) | The outside of the steak is brown, while the inside is red and juicy. |

-- Well Done: (155℉ and higher) The center of the steak will have a uniform brown color and be firmer to the touch compared to rarer cooked steaks.
+Well Done | 155℉ (68℃) and higher | The center of the steak will have a uniform brown color and the steak will be firm to the touch. |

-What to Serve with Steak?
+What to Serve with Ribeye Steak?

-What to Do With the Leftovers
+What To Do With Leftovers

-- Refrigerate – Store the leftovers in an airtight container; they will keep for 3-4 days.
+- Refrigerate: Store the leftovers in an airtight container for 3-4 days.

-- Reheat – Warm leftovers in the microwave or the air fryer at 350℉ (176℃) for 5 minutes.
+- Reheat: Heat the leftovers in the air fryer at 350℉ (176℃) for 5 minutes.

 Frequently Asked Questions

-What is ribeye steak?
+What is Ribeye steak?

 How long to cook ribeye in air fryer?